-Nikon D3400 versus Sony A7 II
+Nikon D3400 vs Sony A7 II

-The Nikon D3400 and the Sony Alpha A7 II are two digital cameras that were announced, respectively, in August 2016 and November 2014.
+The Nikon D3400 and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in August 2016 and November 2014.
 The D3400 is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D3400) and a full frame (A7 II) sensor.
 Both cameras offer a resolution of 24 megapixels.